Hallucinogenic persisting perception disorder, or HPPD, can develop as a result of long-term use and abuse of hallucinogenic drugs.

 Testing may be necessary to rule out these potential causes.
 If a history of psychedelic drug use is known, HPPD may be diagnosed correctly.

-Currently, no cure for HPPD has been found to be effective in the treatment of all individuals who are struggling with the disorder.
+Currently, no cure for HPPD is effective in the treatment of all individuals who are struggling with the disorder.
 Medications have been identified as effective in helping some people manage pseudo flashbacks caused by HPPD.

-Some of the medications that have been found to be effective in treatment include:
+Some of the medications that are effective in treatment include:

 Because there is no single treatment protocol proven to be effective in the treatment of HPPD, it is important for people who are struggling with the disorder to be patient and try different methods under the direction of an experienced medical professional.

-It is essential that those living with pseudo flashbacks stay committed to treatment.
+Those living with pseudo flashbacks must stay committed to treatment.
 Suicide has been noted in patients who do not receive an accurate diagnosis and comprehensive treatment early in the process.

 It is important to: